aureliusenterprise/pyflink-dev/README.md

 ### Unit Testing

-The development environment supports unit testing for Flink jobs, leveraging the local execution capabilities for comprehensive testing.
+The development environment leverages its local execution capabilities to enable unit testing for Flink jobs.
 An example unit test for the word count functionality is provided in `examples/test__word_count.py`.
 To run the unit tests, simply use the `pytest` command.